roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Tawni Learns ****** byNonStopFunGuy© Vicky stared at the girl, then barked the instructions.
+Vicky stared at the girl, then barked the instructions.
 "Good, then, get off the sofa, and I want you to really tease him -- start taking your clothing off -- show him your hot little body."
 My wife explained her thinking.
 "A girl should get naked first, it tells a guy that she wants sex -- and it gets a guy really fucking horny."

  I almost gasped.
 It seemed to be a big leap, going from an erotic kiss to stripping nude -- but, I wasn't going to stop the girl from getting nude in front of me, if she was intending to do so.